 ESSEC Student Reviews

-ESSEC has overall rating 4.6.
+ESSEC has an overall rating of 4.6.
 According to one of its students, ESSEC has a big variety of courses and it is one of the most prestigious business schools in France.

 It’s a really nice business school very known in France, for the International and Professional environnement.
 There is a large choice of courses and they are all interesting and useful.